BlockchainRPG/brpg-docs/docs/game-mechanics/hunting.md

 **Please note that the difficulty begins at 1 for the easiest hunting ground and increases to signify more difficult hunts.
 At more difficult hunting grounds, the mobs will deal significantly more damage to you**

-You can click on the “Drop Info” button near the bottom-left of the map to see the potential rewards that can be found at a hunting ground
+You can click on the "Drop Info" button near the bottom-left of the map to see the potential rewards that can be found at a hunting ground

 When you are ready to attempt your first hunt, click on the yellow "Hunt" button